AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Fighter.md

 ### Advanced Dirty Tactics

 At 4th level, you may choose to either add a second [[#Dirty Tactics|dirty tactic]] to your arsenal, or improve your existing one with the following benefits:
+* Careful Step - Using this tactic does not cost movement anymore.
 * Choke - The size of the weapon's damage die is not reduced as a result of this feature.
 * Fan - The range is instead increased by 15' for the first increment and 30' for the second increment.
 * Shield Bash - The shield's damage die is increased by 1.